Tuition & Fees

 Undergraduate Financial Aid

-Work-Aid and Grants.
-Need-based financial aid recipients are required to work a certain number of hours on campus.
-Besides helping students cover their financial need, the work-study program helps students acquire work skills, develop discipline, and promote a sense of personal responsibility and accomplishment.
-Work-aid may be coupled with a grant to cover a certain percentage of the tuition fees.
+Work-Aid.
+Need-based financial aid recipients may work a certain number of hours on campus.
+Besides helping students cover their financial need, the work-study program helps students acquire work skills, develop discipline, and gain a sense of personal responsibility and accomplishment.

-Scholarships, based on merit, are awarded to academically competent students during the first academic year of their enrollment and in subsequent years to continuing students in line with set eligibility criteria.
-Four such types of scholarships exist:
+Scholarships based on merit are awarded to academically outstanding students during the first academic year of their enrollment and in subsequent years to continuing students in line with set eligibility criteria.
+LAU offers several types of scholarships:

-Entrance scholarships are awarded to newly admitted students during the first academic year of their enrollment based on high school grades, SAT scores, and Baccalaureate scores.
-This scholarship is contingent on a CGPA ≥ 3.50 sustained by the students throughout the academic year.
-Entrance Scholarships range between 10 and 50% of tuition fees.
+Entrance Scholarships are awarded to newly admitted students during the first academic year of their enrollment based on high school grades, SAT scores, and Baccalaureate scores.

-Honor scholarships are awarded to students after the lapse of the first academic year and upon completion of 24 credits at LAU with a CGPA ≥ 3.50.
-Honor Scholarships range between 10 and 50% of tuition fees.
+Honor scholarships are awarded to students after the lapse of the first academic year and upon completion of 24 credits at LAU with a CGPA of 3.50 or above.

-Merit scholarships are awarded to a number of outstanding high school candidates, nominated by their high schools, to encourage and promote academic excellence.
+Merit scholarships are awarded to a number of outstanding high school candidates to encourage and promote academic excellence.
 Candidates are requested to submit a Merit Scholarship application for full review and selection and the continuity of the scholarship depends on set criteria.
-Merit Scholarships cover 100% of tuition fees.
+Merit Scholarships cover 100 percent of tuition fees.